Parasternal long axis (PLAX) view in echocardiogram – animated view

 Mitral valve is seen in the partially open position, jutting into the left ventricular outflow tract.
 Aortic valve can be seen faintly across the aorta in a closed position.

-Mitral vale is seen to be widely open and the aortic valve closed.
+Mitral valve is seen to be widely open and the aortic valve closed.
 Anterior mitral leaflet almost reaches the interventricular septum.
 Wide mitral orifice is visible.

 One more frame with mitral valve open and aortic valve closed.